br4chu/johann/README.md

 #### Implicit project name generation

 When running `docker-compose up` without `-p` switch, your compose cluster will be assigned a project name equal to the name of directory containing your
 `docker-compose.yml` file.
-This may lead to problems when running multiple clusters at once is necessary.
+This may lead to problems when running multiple clusters at once.
 Johann tries to handle this case by always passing a project name to `docker-compose` CLI.
 This project name can be given explicitly via builder pattern or can be generated implicitly.

 The sources of implicit project name are given below, ordered by priority: